thayton/thayton.github.io/_posts/2015-03-20-scraping-with-casperjs.md

 We'll wait for this table to be rendered before we start scraping jobs.

 In the following listing, we create a Casper instance and have it open the jobs page.
-Then we wait for the jobs table to load by monitoring the contents of the `span#currentPageInfo` that displays the total number of jobs in the results.
-It will be something like
+Then we wait for the jobs table to load by monitoring the contents of the `<span>` with id `currentPageInfo`.
+Once the jobs are loaded, the text within this span will get updated to show the total number of jobs in the results.
+It will be something like `Job Openings 1 - 25 of 1106`.

-`Job Openings 1 - 25 of 1106`.
-Here we use `waitFor()` to wait until the text within that span matches the pattern `\d+ - \d+ of \d+`.
+We use `waitFor()` to wait until the text within that span matches the pattern `\d+ - \d+ of \d+`.
 Once the table has loaded, we call `processPage()`.
 If the table does not load before the default timeout occurs, the script exits by calling `terminate()`.

 ```javascript
 /**